Skip to main content

 Employer Liability

 Athletes of all types, whether amateur or professional, may be injured.
-Accidental injuries are very common in sports activities.
+Accidental injuries are prevalent in sports activities.
 However, suppose another party involved in the sport did something wrong or failed to do something reasonable to prevent harm to an individual or their child.
 In that case, they may have grounds for a personal injury lawsuit.

 I’ve Suffered from Frostbite at Work – Can I Get Workers Compensation?